platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 ### `environments`

-An array listing the environments that were involved in the event.
+An array listing the environments that were involved in the activity.
 It's usually only a single value representing one environment.

 ### `state`